redFrik/udk17-Digital_Harmony/udk170706/README.md

 ![syphon2](01syphon2.png?raw=true "syphon2")

-there are clients for processing, max, isadora etc. see <http://syphon.v002.info>
+there are clients for processing, max, isadora and many more. see <http://syphon.v002.info>

+you can also use it to record your scenes to disk. get [Syphon Recorder](http://syphon.v002.info/recorder/). don't forget to set the preferences (experiment with type of compression, framerate, dimensions etc)

 and to send over network try <http://techlife.sg/TCPSyphon/>

-notes on optimisation: try to keep the resolution down, don't send more pixels than your video projector is using at the end of the chain, turn off preview if you can, use ethernet cables instead of wifi.
+notes on optimisation: try to keep the resolution down, don't send more pixels than your video projector is eventually using, turn off preview if you can and use 'Send Only' mode, connect with ethernet cables instead of wifi.